 Curriculum at Eastfield

 At Eastfield Primary School, we are proud to have a curriculum that is engaging, exciting and encompasses all curriculum areas, helping to ensure that our children develop the knowledge and skills they need to excel, and become creative and curious citizens.
 Our aim is to create awe and wonder so that our children have a thirst for knowledge.
-The children set their own targets for each topic and take responsibility for developing their own learning and following lines of enquiry.
+Each topic enables the children to develop their skills and knowledge across a range of subjects and provides the opportunity for them to take responsibility for developing their own learning following lines of enquiry.
 Staff have the opportunity to work with leaders to identify how lessons reflect the children’s previous learning and ambitious future outcomes.

 Each of our curriculum topics has an end goal where the children create something individually or as a class.
 We incorporate our ‘Character Counts’ statements through our topics and include a focus on having a healthy body and a healthy mind.
 As a school, we understand the importance of British values, Spirituality and the challenges our environment is facing and incorporate these in our planning.
 At Eastfield, we are fortunate to have a fabulous setting for outdoor learning and try to include this as much as possible.

 We are committed to teaching our children about equality, diversity and inclusion.
 We believe that equality is about equal opportunities for all and protecting people from being discriminated against.
 Diversity is about recognising respecting and valuing differences in people.
 Inclusion is about an individual’s experience within school, our community and in a wider society, as well as the extent to which they feel valued and included.
 Equality, diversity and inclusion underpin our work and is also taught discretely to children through PSHE lessons, whole school assemblies, theme weeks and days and termly reflection and review opportunities.

 Our goal is to create a school community where equality is a right for all, diversity is celebrated and as a result an inclusive and caring community is built.